 Sleep deprivation also puts your body into a “high-stress state” and leads to increased inflammation which can trigger some not so pretty skin conditions such as acne, eczema, and psoriasis.

 This is especially important when it comes to acne which is such a common and potentially distressing skin condition.
-While you sleep, your immune system functions at its peak.

 The barrier function of your skin also breaks down due to sleep deprivation.
 Some studies in rats have even demonstrated severe skin breakdown and ulcers with excessive sleep deprivation.
 Crazy right?